Download the constitution and bylaws in Microsoft Word document format.

 Section 2.
 The Executive Committee reserves the right to recommend and call for a general membership vote for the removal of any elected officer from office who does not comply with these Constitution and Bylaws or whose conduct is detrimental to the organization.

 Section 3.
 The Executive Committee reserves the right to limit the number of visits non-member guests can make to Society meetings in a calendar year.

 All parliamentary business not covered by this Constitution and Bylaws shall be governed by the corporate law of the State of New Jersey and then by the Robert's Rules of Order.

 Section 1.
-These Bylaws may be amended by a two-thirds vote of the members present at any regular or special meeting of the Society provided that the members have been notified of the meeting and the proposed changes.
+These Bylaws may be amended by a two-thirds vote of the members present at any regular or special meeting of the Society provided that the members have been notified of the meeting and the proposed amendments.
 The proposed amendment must be read to the membership at a meeting prior to the next scheduled meeting when the votes will be taken.

-Section 1.
 The Healthcare Facilities Management Society of New Jersey may be dissolved by a vote of two-thirds of the members present at a Special Meeting called for that purpose.
 Upon dissolution of the Corporation, the Executive Committee shall pay or make provision for the payment of all liabilities of the Corporation.
 They shall dispose of all assets of the Corporation to an organization operated for charitable, educational or scientific purposes.
 No individual shall be entitled to share in the distribution of any of its assets.

 The manner of changing the Constitution or Bylaws are described within the documents.
 If you wish to propose a change, each year the President assigns one of the Trustees to supervise the changes proposed.
 Ask any of the Chapter officers who to contact to discuss a change………The HFMSNJ Trustees.